 Reflecting Queen's Law's commitment to an international perspective in the study of law, the International Law Programs are integrated academic programs in international law that run each May and June.
-Hosted at the Bader International Study Centre (BISC) at Herstmonceux Castle, East Sussex, U.K., this unique learning opportunity combines an 8-week intensive course of international law with field study visits to law firms, international organizations, and international courts.
+Hosted at Bader College at Herstmonceux Castle, East Sussex, U.K., this unique learning opportunity combines an 8-week intensive course in international law with field study visits to law firms, international organizations, and international courts.
 Instructors and guests are prominent figures in international law who bring their practical experience to the classroom.
-The program offers networking opportunities, including a career options evening with alumni and friends of the program.
+The program offers many networking opportunities, including a career options evening at the castle with alumni and friends of the program.
 Students choose either International Business Law or Public International Law.

 10 Reasons to Attend the International Law Programs

-- Gain a comprehensive overview of the field of international law from leading practitioners in the field
+- Gain a comprehensive overview of the field of international law from leading practitioners and academics

 - Study in small and highly interactive classes